 “With Wu as our tour guide, we can appreciate how we came to be who we are,” Price said.

-The authors are Price, Darren Defrain, an English professor, and Jessica Mirasol of WSU Special Collections.
-The artists are Genna Pennington and Miles Foley, a graduate of WSU.
+The authors are Price, Darren DeFrain, an English professor, and Jessica Mirasol of WSU Special Collections.
+Genna Pennington, a Wichita State graduate, was the artist.

 Price has experience with graphic novels.
-He is currently finishing the three-volume "Luke the Longhorn" graphic novel series that tells the history of the Chisholm Trail, and that work has has informed the creation process for the “The Wichita State Story.”
+He recently finished the three-volume "Luke the Longhorn" graphic novel series that tells the history of the Chisholm Trail, and that work has has informed the creation process for the “A Walk with Wu.”

 “Each team member brings a unique perspective to the graphic novel,” Price said.